 Section 4.
 Full-Time Equivalent Positions.
 This section limits the maximum number of full-time equivalent positions authorized for the departments and agencies during any payroll period in FY 2014.
-In addition, state employees whose funding is from non-state funds that are time limited shall receive appointments limited to the availability of the non-state funding source.
-This section also contains the usual provision that the Governor or designee, Speaker of the House or designee, and President of the Senate or designee may jointly adjust the authorization.
-Total staffing is 15,100.3 full-time equivalent positions, 18.0 positions less than enacted.

-The enacted and six previous budgets included language that no contracted employee could be hired nor any agency contract for services replacing work done by state employees without public hearings and recommendations by the Budget Officer and the State Director of Personnel and a determination of need by the Director of Administration.
-This section excludes this language.
+It also provides that state employees whose funding is from non-state funds that are time limited shall receive appointments limited to the availability of the non-state funding source.
+In addition, this section provides that the Governor or designee, Speaker of the House or designee, and President of the Senate or designee may jointly adjust the authorization.
+It also includes language that no contracted employee could be hired nor any agency contract for services replacing work done by state employees without public hearings and recommendations by the Budget Officer and the State Director of Personnel and determination of need by the Director of Administration.
+The Governor's revised budget removed this language; however, the final budget restores it.